visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 this can occur.
 In addition, boilerplate guidance in an issue template will help to mitigate this by informing ``visit-users`` members of this behavior.

-For any work the **Primary** engages in, there should be an associated issue for tracking that work.
+For any work the **Primary** performs, even if it is a rather trivial amount of work to resolve, there should be an associated issue for tracking that work.
+Tracking even the trivial issues can help identify patterns that we may be able to later mine to identify process improvements.

 .. danger::
    What about ``visit-help-asc`` email list?
 Should we handle similarly?